Ferris-Labs/site-draft/content/en/docs/drafts/UserGuide_Test.md

 ---
-title: "User Guide"
+title: "Ferris User Guide"
 linkTitle: "User Guide"
 weight: 1
 description: >
-  User Guide.
+  User Guide:
 ---

-# Taxonomies (Tagging)
+# Executor

-The following User Guide will explain and describe how to understand and use the Taxonomy/Tagging module.

-**Tagging/Taxonomy** makes it easier to group and find similar functions, rules and data elements.
+The Executor is a custom framework allowing the organization and automatization of script processing which can be triggered:

+- at a scheduled time (intervals)
+- as a reaction to an event

-## Getting Started
+### Getting Started

 * Login to [home.ferris.ai](http://home.ferris.ai/)
 * Login Credentials:
   - Username (email)
   - Password

-In this given Use Case the identity and access management process is secured through KeyCloak.

 ### Dashboard / Landing Page